BinaryAlien/buildcopier/README.md

 import { BuildCopier } from "buildcopier";

 // You can instantiate one by providing it the
-// League of Legends version it should use :
+// League of Legends version it should use

-const bc: BuildCopier = new BuildCopier("11.4.1");
+const bc = new BuildCopier("11.4.1");

 // ... or by providing it a DDragon instance
-// The above example which is equivalent to doing

 import { DDragon } from "ddragon";